day8/re-frame/README.md

 ### Code For Domino 6

 The computed DOM (hiccup) is made real by Reagent/React.
 No code from you required.
 Just happens.

-The DOM "this
+The DOM computed "this
-time" is the same as last time, except for the absence of DOM for the deleted item, so the mutation will be to remove some DOM nodes.
+time" will be the same as last time, **except** for the absence of DOM for the deleted item, so the mutation will be to remove some DOM nodes.

 ### 3-4-5-6 Summary